strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 Mental health service contact - client participation indicator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An indicator of whether the client has participated in a service contact, as represented by a code.
+An indicator of whether the client participated in the service contact, as represented by a code.

 :Field name: PartIndic